-- Andragogy is an educational needs for adults both individual and society. - Andragogy offers the important lessons for particular program designing and implementation. - Andragogy has been proved that it is beneficial concepts for fulfilling adult learners' lives in many countries all over the world based on the reviews (Taiwan,Japan, Iraqi, European countries: Ireland, Africa, and US).

-- Andragogy can also be applied with the new technology and innovations.
+- Andragogy is an educational needs for adults both individual and society. - Andragogy offers the important lessons for particular program designing and implementation. - Andragogy has been proved that it is beneficial concepts for fulfilling adult learners' lives in many countries all over the world based on the reviews (Taiwan, Japan, Iraqi, European countries: Ireland, Africa, and US). - Andragogy can also be applied with the new technology and innovations.
 It help in the process of adult Computer software. - Most studies still validate the Andragogy in all related areas: background, key concept, process, and etc. - Many studies focused on the Andragogy, while some studies related Andragogy with other concepts such as motivation to see the better results. - There are several of the studies analyzed and synthesized, and measure whether andragogical assumptions are being incorporated in instructional settings, as well as critiqued the Andragogy in particular point.
 However, in the recent year (2000), there aren't many studies that pay attention on the criticisms - Several critique points include the ability of andragogy being tested to produce empirical evidence: imperfect empirical sources, Knowles features Lindeman's five key assumptions about adult learning in Knowles' 1998 work on adult learning theory (p.
-39), whether andragogy is present in the instructional design, whether andragogy is a theory of adult learning, 2) absence of a clear meaning as to what procedures constitute andragogical practice, and the extent to which the assumptions are characteristic of "adult" learners only. - Most of the studies are mainly focus on the Andragogy theory to the practice of it with different target groups, programs and services, public and private organizations, and even in different culture in various countries. - Although and ragogy has provided many useful approaches for improving educational methodology and has been accepted almost universally, it still has connotations of a teacher-learner relationship. - One study discovered and expanded of the concept of andragogy in order to develop the adult people and the countries as a whole.
-It clearly indicated that Andragogy, adult educational theory, process, and research are the key to promote a long term peaceful and sustainable world (Bright, Larry K.; Mahdi, Ghada S., 2010). - Henschke (2012b) talks about his work in Nation Building through andragogy.
-He indicates that his international experience of and involvement in the very essence of exemplifying a conception of the following in various countries around the globe - nation building through andragogy and lifelong learning: on the cutting edge educationally, economically, and governmentally. - Risley (2012b) discovered an important aspect of finding out whether one adult educator, who espouses andragogy in scholarship, is congruent and consistent in practice and actually exemplifies andragogy.
+39), whether andragogy is present in the instructional design, whether andragogy is a theory of adult learning, 2) absence of a clear meaning as to what procedures constitute andragogical practice, and the extent to which the assumptions are characteristic of "adult" learners only. - Most of the studies are mainly focus on the Andragogy theory to the practice of it with different target groups, programs and services, public and private organizations, and even in different culture in various countries. - Although andragogy has provided many useful approaches for improving educational methodology and has been accepted almost universally, it still has connotations of a teacher-learner relationship. - One study discovered and expanded of the concept of andragogy in order to develop the adult people and the countries as a whole.
+It clearly indicated that Andragogy, adult educational theory, process, and research are the

+- key to promote a long term peaceful and sustainable world (Bright, Larry K.; Mahdi, Ghada S., 2010). - Henschke (2012b) talked about his work in Nation Building through andragogy.
+He indicated that his international experience of and involvement in the very essence of exemplifying a conception of the following in various countries around the globe nation building through andragogy and lifelong learning: on the cutting edge educationally, economically, and governmentally. - Risley (2012b) discovered an important aspect of finding out whether one adult educator, who espouses andragogy in scholarship, is congruent and consistent in practice and actually exemplifies andragogy.
 She triangulated this research through ten data sets and confirmed 'saying and doing' as a clear overlay and just about perfect fit.
-These ten data sets were: focus group of students in class regarding anticipated and actual trust; the teacher's perception of his trust in students; course evaluations from Fall, 2009 through Spring, 2012; video recording of the adult educator facilitating 28 clock hours of class time with students; interviews with facilitator's current and past colleagues, some who agree with andragogy and some who disagree; interview of the course facilitator; observations regarding the facilitator's congruence of practice and scholarship; memories and reflections of the researcher on the facilitator.
+These ten data sets were: focus group of students in class regarding anticipated and actual trust; the teacher's perception of his trust in students; course evaluations from Fall, 2009 through Spring, 2012; video recording of the adult educator facilitating 28 clock hours of class time with students; interviews with facilitator's current and past colleagues, some who agree with andragogy and some who disagree; interview of the course facilitator; observations regarding the facilitator's congruence of practice and scholarship; memories and reflections of the researcher on the facilitator. - There is an important insight gained in studying the history and philosophy of andragogy, especially when a comparison of it is made with the history of violence in the world.
+The insight it that there is an inverse relationship between the increase in applications of andragogy and the decrease in world violence (Isenberg, 2013).